Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 Learning about the usefulness of component states and variables and finding resources in the Figma community library to speed up the design process.

-I may simplify the design by omitting the flowers, choosing one line type for the green circle, and spending more time hand lettering the text features for a more consistent, replicable, and recognizable style.
+Omit flowers; choose one line type for the green circle; improve typography for a more consistent, replicable, and recognizable style.

 Logo Design

-To make the best use of the mobile screen and improve legibility, I will implement a single column layout.
-It will also free up real estate to swap the tab bar for a hamburger menu and a smaller logo placed in the left corner of the screen.
+Implement a single column layout; swap the tab bar for a hamburger menu; use a smaller logo placed in the left corner of the screen.

 Mobile Layout